The School of Petroleum & Natural Gas

 Hallmarks of the School’s vision

 - Prepare graduates to be effective employees from day one.
-Seventy percent of our graduates are hired by major E & P, Midstream, and Pipeline companies that return to campus each year to hire our interns and graduates.
+Ninety three percent of our graduates are hired by major E & P, Midstream, and Pipeline companies that return to campus each year to hire our interns and graduates.

 - A curriculum built on engineering principles and industry direction.